anirban1992/RepData_PeerAssessment1/PA1_template.md

 ```

-This plots the two different occurences, and we notice the mean is maintained more on a weekend than on a weekday.
+This plots the two different occurences, and we notice the occurence around the mean is maintained more on a weekend than on a weekday.
 Also, there is a greater peak in the weekday and it's evenly spread across daytime.

 ```r